By Jane Barthelemy.

 Erythritol (Ah-REETH-ra-tall) looks and tastes like table sugar.
 Don’t be fooled by its name, Erythritol is a natural sweetener.
 It is made by fermenting whole plant pulp into a zero-carb, granulated sweetener that can be used much like sugar.
 In fact, if you have the starter yeast Moniliella Pollinis you can make this in your own kitchen, sort of like Kombucha.
 For this reason I consider Erythritol a 100% natural, Paleo sweetener.
 I’m trying to imagine a Paleolithic cave fermenting system and it’s pretty far-fetched, but not impossible.

-Another Erythritol option is called Swerve sweetener.
-It is made of non-GMO erythritol plus oligosaccharides and natural flavors.
+My favorite Erythritol is called Swerve sweetener.
+It is made of non-GMO Erythritol plus oligosaccharides and natural flavors.
 At this time it appears to be safe for most people.
-You can buy it for about $12 per pound online at Swerve Sweetener or Amazon.com.
+You can buy it online at Swerve Sweetener or Amazon.com.
+Swerve is my best recommendation for Erythritol.

 High Fructose Corn Syrup (79% carbs, Not Paleo)

-Also known as HFCS, this includes corn syrups that have been treated with an enzymatic process to make them sweet.
+Also known as HFCS or Corn Sugar, this includes corn syrups that have been treated with an enzymatic process to make them sweet.
 Many doctors have raised health concerns about the high use of HFCS in the food industry, alleging that it is linked to obesity, cardiovascular disease, diabetes, and non-alcoholic fatty liver disease.
 Dr Robert Lustig, endocrinologist at the U of C says fructose is more harmful than regular sugar, contributing to weight gain by overriding appetite controls.
-The majority of corn syrups in the USA are made from gmo corn.
+Corn syrups in the USA are made from GMO corn.
+Ooooh – Avoid corn sugar like the plague!

 Honey, Raw (82% carbs, Paleo, but high-carb)

 Raw, unprocessed honey is a true Paleo sweetener that is twice as sweet as sugar.
 It is also regarded as a sacred superfood, and a remedy for many health ailments.
 Our ancestors were willing to take the risk of gathering it from beehives seasonally.
 But wait a minute – not every day!
 Honey is very high in carbs and calories, and it will give you a nice big blood sugar spike.
 It contains roughly 50% fructose, 44% glucose, and 1% sucrose – that’s close to sugar.
-For this reasons I reserve it as a rare Paleo treat, and do not use it in my recipes.
+For this reasons I reserve it as a rare Paleo treat in my recipes.
 However since there are no Paleo Police, you are free to choose.

 Inulin fiber (0% carbs, Paleo Sweetener)

 Inulin is a dietary fiber produced from plants such as chicory root and Jerusalem artichoke.
 Inulin has minimal impact on blood sugar, and is considered a diabetic-friendly aid in managing blood sugar.
 Inulin is a soluble fiber often prescribed as a prebiotic to promote healthy intestinal flora.
+This is god!
 Conversely, it is also considered a FODMAP, a class of carbohydrates which are problematic for certain individuals.
+For 96% of humans, Inulin fiber is a healthy sweetener.

 Just Like Sugar Table Top – Natural Chicory root fiber (0% carbs, Paleo Sweetener)